Temporal Network Analysis Using Zigzag Persistence: Conclusion

 We believe zigzag persistence could also be leveraged to study other temporal graphs including flock behavior models (e.g., Viscsek model) and the emergence of coordinated motion, power grid dynamics with the topological characteristics of a cascade failures, and supplier-manufacture networks through the effects of trade failures on production and consumption.
-Future work would involve an analysis on deciding an optimal window size and overlap, a method to incorporate edge weight and directionality, and temporal information on both the nodes and edges.
-It would also be worth investigating higher-dimensional features (e.g., voids through $H_2$).
+Future work could involve an analysis on deciding an optimal window size and overlap, a method to incorporate edge weight and directionality, and temporal information on both the nodes and edges.
+It would also be worth investigating higher-dimensional features (e.g., voids through $H_2$), although more likely because of the 1-dimensional structure of the input data, it is less clear what sorts of behavior might arise in the form of interesting behavior in the zigzag diagrams.